This is the multi-page printable view of this section. Click here to print.

 - Deleting: Terminating

-Delete Hosted Zone Button to delete Hosted Zone Table.
-Hosted Zone Status Information and Additional Features
+Delete Hosted Zone Button to delete the Hosted Zone Table.
+Hosted Zone status information and additional features

-- The Hosted Zone Detail page displays the status information and detailed information of Hosted Zone, and consists of Detail Information, Records, Tags, Task History tabs.
+- Hosted Zone Details page displays the Hosted Zone’s status information and details, and consists of Details, Records, Tags, Activity History tabs.

 |---|---|